sgtz/fsq/README.md

 * The connector itself is fairly solid.
 The work has lead to a few minor improvements, mostly bug fixes to c.cs at code.kx.com.

+* tuple, list, and array friendly

+* the basics for doing language integrated exercises for learning and education purposes (more about that later).

 * client-side only formatter.
 This is experimental.
 It walks structures that are returned by q.exe.
 Soon to be included: the .Q.s formatter, so that it will look exactly the same as the q.exe console.
   The exercise was to walk returned structures.
 So far this is partially achieved.

-* tuple friendly

-* the basics for doing language integrated exercises for learning and education purposes (more about that later).

 * more features, and possibly even a few unique ones, to come.